THEVAPERSGUIDE

 Hidden Cartridge Design

-• Cartridges are protected from accidental damage
+• Cartridges stay protected from bumps and drops

 The Weight Question